aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 $ amplify add codegen
 ```

-Run the following command to generate queries and mutations:
+Then, run the following command to generate queries and mutations:

 ```bash
 $ amplify codegen statements
 ```

-The CLI creates and saves your generated queries/mutations under '/graphql' folder (unless you provide another when prompted).
+The CLI creates and saves your generated queries and mutations under '/graphql' folder (unless you provide another folder when prompted).

 Here is the *listTodos* sample query that will bring all of your todos: